 Transfer Achievement Scholarships

-Transfer students entering in a fall semester with 57 or more credits and a GPA of 3.75 or higher are eligible for a $1,000 scholarship which is renewable for one year if the student maintains a 3.0 or higher GPA at SUNY Oswego.
+Transfer students entering in the fall term with 57 or more credits and a GPA of 3.75 or higher are eligible for a $1,000 scholarship which is renewable for one year if the student maintains a 3.0 or higher GPA at SUNY Oswego.
 To be eligible, simply complete an application for admission to be considered; no scholarship forms are required.